jwt2706/Novigrad/README.md

 2. **Secure Authentication**: The application ensures secure user authentication using industry-standard protocols, such as password-based authentication or multi-factor authentication, all backed by Firebase Authentication.

-3. **Application Submissions**: Users can submit visit requests for various services directly through the application.
-The app guides users through the necessary steps and provides a clear overview of required documents and available office hours.
+3. **Application Submissions**: Users can submit visit requests for various services directly through Novigrad.
+The app guides them through the necessary steps and provides a clear overview of required documents and available office hours.

-4. **Information Protection**: Users can securely upload supporting documents and other required information to use the service.
-The application ensures the privacy and integrity of information given using a secured database hosted on Google's cloud infrastructure Firebase.
+4. **Cloud Information Protection**: Users can securely upload supporting documents and other required information to use the service.
+The application ensures the privacy and integrity of information given using a secured database hosted on Google's cloud infrastructure, Firebase.

-5. **Service Creation**: Employees can created services and make them available to regular users.
+5. **Service Creation**: Employees can create services and make them available to regular users.
 The administrator is able to overview all of these changes, and modify any if needed.

 ## Technologies Used